 Artist | Presenter | Producer

-Hailing from South London, Marz Fay is a music, lyricist and artist with a dreamy lo-fi sound.
+Hailing from South London, Marz Fay is a musician, lyricist and artist with a dreamy lo-fi sound.
 Her skills also extend to videography, radio presenting and producing.
 Keep an eye out for her as her forthcoming EP ‘INK’ is awaiting.

 London-based singer-songwriter, Naima Adams, delivers soaring vocals that bristle with energy and honesty, that groove with the best funk and have deep soul roots.From an Italian-American background, she has been honing her craft as a musician and writer since a young age.
 She moved to London in 2015 to pursue music and, thus far, her career has seen her share the stage with musicians from India, Brazil, Colombia, the Faroe Islands, and perform alongside the likes of Sampa The Great, Comet Is Coming, Nubya Garcia, and Celeste.
 Additionally, 2019 saw her perform at a number of festivals including Maiden Voyage, We Out Here Festival, Love Supreme and Glastonbury's Park Stage, and appear on radio & TV programmes such as Jools Holland, The Annie Mac Show, Worldwide FM Awards, accompanying Sampa The Great.
 She is currently working on her first release.